Maycee Barber: Ultimate Fighting Championship

 Barber faced Montana De La Rosa on April 23, 2022 at UFC Fight Night 205.
 She won the fight via unanimous decision.

 Barber, replacing injured Casey O'Neill, faced Jessica Eye on July 2, 2022, at UFC 276.
 She won the bout via unanimous decision.
 The bout also marked the last of her prevailing contract, and she re-signed with the UFC later in the year.

-Barber is scheduled to face Andrea Lee on March 25, 2023, at UFC on ESPN 43.
+Barber faced Andrea Lee on March 25, 2023, at UFC on ESPN 43.
+She won the bout via split decision.